preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/targeting-properties/index.rst

 .. image:: targeting-properties-settings-map-new.png

-When you click the link, settings according to the property you have selected is shown.
-Here's an example of settings for "Job Role":
+When you click the link, the term set for to the property you have selected is shown.
+Here's an example for "Job Role":

 .. image:: targeting-properties-settings-map-v6-group-new.png

-What you do here in this example is to map the job roles shown to the left, to groups.
+What you do here is to map terms from he term set, to groups.
+You don't need to map all, if you don't need all.

-1. Click the job role you want to link.
+1. Click the term you want to link.
 2. Select a group in the list by searching (type beginning of a group and see what pops up).

 .. image:: targeting-properties-settings-map-v6-group-list-new.png

-3. Continue this way until all job roles you want to map is done.
-(You don't need to map all if you don't need to).
+3. Continue this way until all terms you want to map is done.
 4. Save when you're finished.

 Delete or edit Target Property